 » although I love the colour burgundy is an icon I use as editor and translator.
 She appears on my business cards and letterheads, in fact, if I do write to someone, I only use butterfly cards/paper and envelopes (with the occasional rubber butterfly stamp) and stickers

-» if anyone is prepared to send me scrabble letters, I'd be really grateful (esp. the letter 'y')
+» if anyone is prepared to send me scrabble letters, I'd be really grateful (esp. the letter 'y' and 's')

-I knit Barbie clothes that I sell with accessories (or I clean up the dolls and sell each with two outfits, as you can see).
+I knit Barbie clothes that I sell with accessories (most of the patterns come from here).
 If you have any spare Barbie shoes/handbags/hats or glasses lying around and you're tossing: I'm catching, swapping, exchanging, bartering!